DanielGabbay/ng-splitter/README.md

 # Angular Component Splitter

 A lightweight VS Code extension that helps you navigate between Angular component files (`.ts`, `.html`, `.scss`) by placing them in adjacent editor groups.
-Streamline your Angular development workflow and easily switch between component files with convenient navigation buttons.
+Streamline your Angular development workflow and easily switch between component files with convenient navigation buttons and keyboard shortcuts.

 ## Features